By Tracy Scott

 Set up alerts on your credit card and debit card accounts, so that you are notified every time a transaction takes place.
 The sooner you become aware of fraudulent activity, the better your chances of recovering your losses and avert further theft.
-If you would like to prevent identity theft, check out our credit monitoring service.
+Protect your credit – protect your identity – protect yourself with a free MoneyTips trial.

 What if you aren't making a purchase and merely want cash from your card?
 Should you stay away from ATMs completely?
 Recommends Sahil Vakil, CFA, CFP, President and Wealth Advisor at MYRA Wealth, "Withdraw money at a teller versus an ATM; if it's after-hours, use an enclosed ATM with CCTVs (closed-circuit televisions) versus a standalone ATM."